 Following acceptance into the program, and prior to beginning NRS231 clinical students must meet health and immunization requirements and obtain CPR by taking the American Heart Association professional level BLS.
-A BCI/FBI criminal background check must be completed prior to beginning the program.
-A drug screen may be required by clinical agencies.
+A BCI/FBI criminal background check must be completed 6 to 8 weeks prior to beginning the program.
+A drug screen is prior to beginning the program.
+Students must submit all requirements by due dates to retain their seats in the nursing program.

-- Integrates knowledge from physical, biological, behavioral sciences and concepts for nursing practice to make sound judgments in the provision of safe, quality patient care for individuals, families, and groups. - Integrates the nursing process to maintain, restore, and promote health of patients by seeking creative approaches to problems and examining the evidence underlying clinical nursing practice. - 3.
+- 1. Integrates knowledge from physical, biological, behavioral sciences and concepts for nursing practice to make sound judgments in the provision of safe, quality patient care for individuals, families, and groups. - 2.
+Integrates the nursing process to maintain, restore, and promote health of patients by seeking creative approaches to problems and examining the evidence underlying clinical nursing practice. - 3.
 Incorporates principles of communication and effective interpersonal relationships to provide holistic, patient-centered care for diverse patients of all ages. - 4.
 Advocates for patients in the promotion of self-determination and ongoing growth as human beings in an ethical environment of dignity and respect. - 5.
-Assumes responsibility for continued learning and growth in nursing practice and personal and professional development. - Accepts accountability and responsibility for nursing practice, which is guided by the knowledge, skills, and attitudes necessary to continually improve the quality and safety of patient care. - 7.
+Assumes responsibility for continued learning and growth in nursing practice and personal and professional development. - 6.
+Accepts accountability and responsibility for nursing practice, which is guided by the knowledge, skills, and attitudes necessary to continually improve the quality and safety of patient care. - 7.
 Summarizes the role of the associate degree nurse, including use of technology to promote safe, quality care. - 8.
 Applies concepts of leadership and management in utilizing human and material resources to promote the health of individuals, families, and groups.

-LPN to RN Advanced Standing Program Associate of Applied Science in Nursing
+LPN to RN Advanced Standing Program

+Associate of Applied Science in Nursing